fractal-analytics-platform/fractal-server/docs/internals/auth.md

 Now the `authorization_url` must be visited using a browser.
 After logging in to GitHub, she will be asked to grant the app the permissions it requires.

-After that, she will be redirected back to our server, at `auth/github/callback`, together with two query parameters:
+After that, she will be redirected back to our server at `/auth/github/callback`, together with two query parameters:

 ```
 http://127.0.0.1:8000/auth/github/callback?
     code=...&